proftak/modules/0435/mdModule.md

 * the ordering of addresses of parameters follows the order of declaration
 * the caller pushes the return address last, after pushing all the arguments, the return address is below all parameters as the top of the stack at the entry point of the callee
 * the callee reserves space only if there are local variables, do not reserve space if there are no local variables
+* the callee deallocate the return address after deallocating the optional space used for local variables
+* the caller *does not* deallocate the return address
+* the caller deallocates the space used by arguments

 # C code implementation workflow